HolyTrie/.github/README.md

 # .github
-A special repo that displays the readme located in the profile folder.
+A special repo that displays the readme located in the profile folder as the Organizations public Readme file.